litchipi/blog/posts/rust/containers_in_rust/part1.md

 > and settings.

 Okay, so it's a way to make a software run without the compatibility hassle with the underlying execution environment.
-This is especially usefull to be able to develop a service and ship it to different servers, laptops or even embedded devices without all the problems it raises.
+This is especially useful to be able to develop a service and ship it to different servers, laptops or even embedded devices without all the problems it raises.

 ### Isolation